Our products

 No. The fish is the same, but the quality varies enormously depending on the cannery: curing time, selection, manual or mechanical filleting, type of oil.
 There are excellent and mediocre Cantabrian anchovies.

-Regulations require indicating the capture zone on the label.
-"FAO Zone 27 Sub-area VIII" indicates Cantabrian Sea/Bay of Biscay.
+Regulations require indicating the catch area on the label.
+"FAO Zone 27 Subarea VIII" indicates Cantabrian Sea/Bay of Biscay.
 If another zone is indicated (e.g., FAO 34, 37, 41), the fish is not from the Cantabrian Sea.
-The difference is explained by: Origin of the fish: Cantabrian bocarte vs Pacific anchoveta.
+The difference is explained by: Origin of the fish: Cantabrian anchovy vs. Pacific anchoveta.

 Do anchovies expire?

 Canned anchovies have a best-before date (not an expiration date).
-When sealed, they can be good years after the date.
-Once opened, consume within 5-10 days, covered with oil, in the refrigerator.
+Unopened, they can be good for years after the date.
+Once opened, consume within 5-10 days, covered in oil, in the refrigerator.

 Are Cantabrian anchovies sustainable?

-The Cantabrian bocarte fishery is regulated with quotas, closures, and minimum sizes.
-After the collapse of 2005-2010, management has improved, and populations have recovered.
-Look for brands with MSC certification if sustainability is a priority for you.
+The Cantabrian anchovy fishery is regulated with quotas, closed seasons, and minimum sizes.
+Following the collapse of 2005-2010, management has improved and populations have recovered.
+Look for MSC certified brands if sustainability is a priority for you.

 How many anchovies are in a can?

 It depends on the format.
 A 50g net can usually contains 6-10 fillets.
 A 100g can, 14-20 fillets.
 It varies depending on the size of the anchovies and the brand.
-The species: Engraulis encrasicolus The fishing season: "la costera" Processing areas in Spain From sea to can: the production process Signs of quality (and poor quality) Packaging formats Cantabrian anchovies vs other anchovies Why is there such a price difference?
+The species: Engraulis encrasicolus The season: fishing season Processing areas in Spain From sea to can: processing method Quality (and poor quality) signals Packaging formats Cantabrian Anchovies vs other anchovies Why is there such a price difference?

 Try our artisanal Cantabrian anchovies at Bacalalo.